-The Constitution of Sri Lanka (1978) prohibits discrimination against persons by reason of his/her caste, work or decent to any disadvantage with regard to access to shops, public restaurants and places of public worship of his/her own religion in Article 12 (2).
-Partly influenced by the temple entry struggles by Panchmar castes in Jaffna, the Prevention of Social Disabilities Act was passed by the Colombo government in 1957.
+The Constitution of Sri Lanka (1978) prohibits discrimination against persons by reason of his/her caste, work or descent to any disadvantage with regard to access to shops, public restaurants and places of public worship of his/her own religion in Article 12 (2).
+Partly influenced by the temple entry struggles by Panchamar castes in Jaffna, the Prevention of Social Disabilities Act was passed by the Colombo government in 1957.
 The Act made it an offence for any person to discriminate against another on the ground of his/her caste in the matter of access to places of worship, shops, public eating houses and hostels, public wells, hairdressing salons, laundries, and cemeteries or for purposes of education and employment.
 In 1971 the Act was amended to strengthen its effectiveness and to impose heavier punishment.
-Initially, there were some prosecutions under this Act in the Northern Sri Lanka but there was a tendency for the police not to take action against violations 19 and it is said to have had limited impact in terms of safeguarding the rights of depressed caste communities (Silva and Hettihewage 2001).

-The welfare state policies of the Sri Lankan state from 1930s onwards have assumed that universal coverage in providing free education, free health care and subsidized food rations will serve all deserving communities irrespective of caste, ethnicity, religion and gender.
-The Government has thus showed a considerable resistance against any form of reservation policy favoring the traditionally underprivileged caste groups in contemporary Sri Lanka and as an effect no reservations of any kind have been introduced by the state in order to address hereditary disadvantages of deprived caste groups.
-While Sri Lanka has made undeniable gains in health and social sectors through universal coverage policies and programmes, the findings of the current study indicate that descriptive social parameters such as ethnicity and caste have sometimes served to dilute and distort the effect of universal coverage policies in respect of some specific disadvantaged groups who are prevented from participating in such programmes through a variety of exclusionary social mechanisms.
+Initially, there were some prosecutions under this Act in Northern Sri Lanka but there was a tendency for the police not to take action against violations and it is said to have had limited impact in terms of safeguarding the rights of depressed caste communities (Silva and Hettihewage 2001).
+The welfare state policies of the Sri Lankan state from the 1930s onwards have assumed that universal coverage in providing free education, free health care and subsidized food rations will serve all deserving communities irrespective of caste, ethnicity, religion and gender.
+The Government has thus shown considerable resistance against any form of reservation policy favouring the traditionally underprivileged caste groups in contemporary Sri Lanka and as an effect no reservations of any kind have been introduced by the state in order to address hereditary disadvantages of deprived caste groups.
+While Sri Lanka has made undeniable gains in health and social sectors through universal coverage policies and programmes, the findings of the current study indicate that social parameters such as ethnicity and caste have sometimes served to dilute and distort the effect of universal coverage policies in respect of some specific disadvantaged groups who are prevented from participating in such programmes through a variety of exclusionary social mechanisms.
 For instance, the children from these communities are often prevented from education in good schools owing to discriminations they experience in school admission as well as in school performance due to continuing prejudices against such children among school authorities, teachers and fellow students.
+From the angle of many such students, education is more of a "blind alley" rather than the "highway" to upwards social mobility it is expected to be much contributing to their anger and frustration (Uswatte Aratchy 1972).